We've spoken at length about how expensive recruitment can be for small businesses.

 The structure of the interview, and the questions you ask, will depend on your goal.

-Bear in mind that by the final interview stage you should only be speaking to candidates who you think could do the job successfully.
+Keep in mind that by the final interview stage you should only be speaking to candidates who you think could do the job successfully.
 This last stage is often about attitude as much as aptitude.

 You should also consider the purpose of each question you're going to ask the candidates.
 That'll not only help you with your hiring decision, it'll also keep the interview to a manageable length.